 To ensure that they become well-rounded leaders, cadets in the Advanced Course study subjects as diverse as math reasoning and human behavior.
 Practical experience at supervising others is gained at weekly training sessions called Leadership Labs.
 They gain insight into the multi-faceted challenges of leadership through a detailed study of military history and prepare themselves for the future with courses in computer literacy.

-Pulling together all the elements they’ve learned, cadets attend a Leader Development & Assessment Course (LDAC), for a 29-day summer session between their junior and senior years.
-The training is tough and the hours are long at LDAC, but with its completion, cadets move ever closer to their goal of becoming Army officers.
+Pulling together all the elements they’ve learned, cadets attend a Leader Development and Assessment Course (LDAC), for a 29-day summer session between their junior and senior years.
+The training is tough and the hours are long at LDAC but, with its completion, cadets move ever closer to their goal of becoming Army officers.

 Cross Enrollment Program

 Through cross-enrollment agreements students in the following San Antonio Area colleges and universities can participate fully in the St. Mary’s ROTC program:

 - University of the Incarnate Word

 - San Antonio College